 Our doors stay open.

-When we say that our doors are open during the COVID-19 pandemic, we mean it: Our housing programs, including our Children’s Shelter, our Family Shelter, Foster and Adopt in Austin, Supportive Housing and Rapid Re-Housing are open.
+Again, when we say that our doors are open during the COVID-19 pandemic, we mean it: Our housing programs, including our Children’s Shelter, our Family Shelter, Foster and Adopt in Austin, Supportive Housing and Rapid Re-Housing are open.
 Our Eloise House sexual assault clinic remains open.
 Planet SAFE, our supervised visitation and exchange center, continues to provide safe exchanges.
 Many of our services – CARES for sex trafficking survivors, Strong Start for parents, Expect Respect for teens, and more – continue to work with clients in modified ways, as well as developing effective and creative ways to address prevention during this time of isolation, fear and heightened vulnerability.

 When possible, our program and administrative teams are working remotely.
 Support services are being provided remotely by our legal services, counseling, peer support, resource advocacy programs to survivors of abuse.
 SAFE’s education and prevention teams are identifying innovative means by which to work with students, parents, schools and community groups to teach healthy relationships, consent, and respectful workplaces.